openstack/nova/doc/source/devref/distributed_scheduler.rst

 ::

   --scheduler_driver=nova.scheduler.distributed_scheduler.DistributedScheduler
-  --default_host_filters=nova.scheduler.filters.AllHostsFilter
+  --scheduler_available_filters=nova.scheduler.filters.standard_filters
+  # --scheduler_available_filters=myfilter.MyOwnFilter
+  --scheduler_default_filters=RamFilter,ComputeFilter,MyOwnFilter

 `scheduler_driver` is the real workhorse of the operation.
 For Distributed Scheduler, you need to specify a class derived from `nova.scheduler.distributed_scheduler.DistributedScheduler`.
-`default_host_filter` is the host filter to be used for filtering candidate Compute nodes.
+`scheduler_default_filters` are the host filters to be used for filtering candidate Compute nodes.

 Some optional flags which are handy for debugging are: